IDLE-Adventure/NARCSCAN/README.md

 Welcome!

-NARCSCAN = Network Analysis and Reconnaissance Combination - SCAN
+NARCSCAN = Network Analysis and Reconnaissance Controller - SCAN

 This is a portscanner made entirely with Python.